 If the member's appeal is about ending, stopping, or reducing a service that was authorized, they may be able to continue to receive the service while we review their appeal.
+Providers may not request to continue benefits on the member's behalf.
 The member should contact us within 10 days of receiving the denial notice at 1-888-JAI-1999 if they would like to continue receiving services while their appeal is reviewed.
 The service or benefit will continue until either the member withdraws the appeal or the appeal or fair hearing decision is adverse to the member.
 If the member does not win their appeal, they may have to pay for the services that they received while the appeal was being reviewed.